Federal Criminal History Background Checks

 The administrator of the school entity is required to review the CHRI to make a determination as to the fitness of the applicant to work in a position in which they will have contact with children.
 If the applicant is hired, the school administrator must print out a copy and retain it in the employee’s file.
 If the applicant is not hired, the administrator is prohibited from printing a copy and retaining it in a file.

 Access to the online review system is limited to authorized users for approved school entities and is not permitted for independent contractors or other schools.
 School entities should work with their contractors to establish a process for the contractor to provide the UEID to the school, in order for the school to access the CHRI online.
 In the case of a contractor’s employee, the school is to review the CHRI and transmit the fitness determination to the contractor.
 If the applicant is hired by the school entity or contractor, the school will make a copy of the CHRI for the employee’s file.
-If the contractor

-wishes to maintain their own file copy, it is suggested that contractors
+wishes to maintain their own file copy, it is suggested that contractors provide the

 unofficial copy to the contractor.

-STUDENT TEACHERS AND
+STUDENT TEACHERS AND UNIVERSITIES

 Prospective student teachers are to provide their UEID to the administrator of their educator preparation program.
 Under Act 114, the higher education administrator is required to review the CHRI and make the determination of the fitness of the applicant to perform work that places the individual in contact with children.
 If the individual is approved for a field experience and student teaching, the administrator is required under the Act to make a copy of the CHRI report and maintain a file which includes that report throughout the individual’s enrollment in the educator preparation program.